FaresMehanna/Linux-Shell/README.md

 ```

-* In the Shell, Every module specified by an Interface and have a unique return type with a set of unique return values.
+* In the Shell, Every module contains several classes, each class specified by an Interface and have a unique return type with a set of unique return values.
-* Set of unique return values are set for each modules for easier debugging and more helpful error reporting to the user.
+* Set of unique return values are set for each class for easier debugging and more helpful error reporting to the user.
-* The Modularity in the design helps in expanding/modifying the functionality of a module independently from other modules.
+* The Modularity in the design helps in expanding/modifying the functionality of a module independently from other modules.<br />

 * Directory Module : Handles the work with the current directory and moving from and to different directories.